GarryWalsh/tree-vault/README.md

    DB_PASSWORD=treevault123
    ```

    These environment variables are **required**.
 Docker Compose will fail to start without them.
+Choose secure credentials for production.

 2. **Start all services:**
    ```bash